AMCalejandro/microscopy_computational_tools/README.md

 ## Installation and dependencies

-We use [Pixi](https://pixi.sh/latest/#installation)] for dependency management.
+We use [Pixi](https://pixi.sh/latest/#installation) for dependency management.
 Run `pixi install` to download the dependencies.

 ## Cell centers or embbeddings of images

-The script `image_embedding.py` runs a model on an entire image or set of images.
+The script `image_embedding.py` runs a model on an entire multichannel image.
 Currently, the following models are supported:

 * [Cellpose](https://github.com/MouseLand/cellpose)
 * [UniDINO](https://github.com/Bayer-Group/uniDINO/)